avnishr/bigdata-hive/Hive_2.md

 A virtual table is created using the explode function and then joined.

-SELECT AUTHOR, DUMMY_BOOKS FROM TABLE2 LATERAL VIEW EXPLODE(BOOKS) DUMMY AS DUMMY_BOOKS
+SELECT AUTHOR, DUMMY_BOOKS
+FROM tabl2 LATERAL VIEW EXPLODE(books) DUMMY AS DUMMY_BOOKS

-Output of LATERAL VIEW EXPLODE(BOOKS)
+Output of LATERAL VIEW EXPLODE(BOOKS) will create a temporary table like the one below and then do a join

 | DUMMY_BOOKS|
 |---|